Samar-Pawase/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe Basic game in Python
-One of the first games that I made after learning about Pygame in python.
+One of the first games that I made after learning Pygame.